 Welcome to one of my favorite recipes, this cauliflower cheese is a side dish we have always enjoyed.
 This is a British classic, especially around Christmas time.
 The beauty of cauliflower is that it takes on any flavor you want it to.
 That's why cauliflower has gained so much popularity in recent years, it's literally a blank canvas!

-- White Pepper.
-You can of course use black pepper, but I grew up with white pepper in mashed potatoes and cauliflower cheese so it is my personal preference.
+- White Pepper: This is personal for me.
+I grew up with white pepper in both mashed potatoes and cauliflower cheese, so it's always my preference here.

 When you make the white sauce and add the cheese make sure to taste the sauce and add some more salt or pepper if desired.